petter-holmberg/cpp-ref/classes.md

 - `operator>>`

 If implementing one of these, implement its corresponding compound assignment operator as well, and implement it in terms of that (except if that modifies the left-hand side so significantly that it is more advantageous to do the reverse, e.g. in the case of multiplication of complex numbers).
 [Meyers96](#Meyers96) §22, [Sutter05](#Sutter05) §27

+Binary operators are typically implemented as non-members to maintain symmetry (for example, when adding a complex number and an integer, if `operator+` is a member function of the complex type, then only complex+integer would compile, and not integer+complex).

+    class T {
+    public:
+        T& operator+=(const T& rhs) // Compound assignment (does not need to be a member, but often is, to modify the private members)
+        {
+            /* Addition of rhs to *this takes place here */ return *this; // Return the result by reference }

+        // Friends defined inside class body are inline and are hidden from non-ADL lookup friend T operator+(T lhs, const T& rhs) // Passing first arg by value helps optimize chained a+b+c. alternatively, both parameters may be const references.
+        {
+            return lhs += rhs; // Reuse compound assignment and return the result by value }
+    };

 #### Compound assignment operators